sebastus/Curtain-Wall-Modules/README.md

 $env:CURTAIN_WALL_BACKEND_KEY = "example"
 ```

-To create a new set of resources, at the Curtain Wall Modules level run:
+3. At the Curtain Wall Modules level run:

 `python codegen/src/main.py create -g {resource group name}`

+This will add config and terraform files to your environment needed for the base layer of Curtain Wall.

 You can then add other modules to your environment with the command:

 `python codegen/src/main.py add -m {module you want to add} -g {resource group name}`

+4. Confirm the values in the dev.tfvars and .env/.env.ps1 for this new environment to reflect your azdo org and secrets.

 # Running the Terraform